The first step to a career in conservation

 Being a Trainee has given me a behind the scenes insight into the important work that goes on at SWT.
 There’s always something different to doVoluntary Conservation Trainee

 Trainee placements require 3 days a week for 12 months, which will be agreed upon from the onset of the trainee role.

-In addition to training and working alongside staff, trainees will also receive formal training in first aid at work and the use of chainsaws or pesticides, as well as internal training courses on topics such as livestock welfare checking, wildlife legislation and protected species.
+In addition to training and working alongside staff, trainees will also receive formal training in first aid and the use of chainsaws or pesticides, as well as internal training courses on topics such as livestock welfare checking and wildlife legislation.

-Depending on abilities, experience and career goals there may also be the opportunity to assist other departments of the Trust.
+Depending on abilities, experience and career goals there may also be the opportunity to assist other departments of the Trust, such as our Education team.
 This would be agreed from the onset of the trainee role.

 Out-of-pocket travel expenses will be reimbursed, and appropriate protective clothing will be provided along with nationally certified training in relevant subjects.

 A trainee might typically gain experience in the following areas:

 - Practical habitat and site management on heathland, grassland, woodland & wetland

 - Co-organise and lead groups of practical conservation volunteers